oraclize/docs/source/includes/_ethereum.md

     }

  	function updatePrice() payable {
-        if (oraclize_getPrice("URL") > this.balance) {
+        if (provable_getPrice("URL") > this.balance) {
-            LogNewOraclizeQuery("Provable query was NOT sent, please add some ETH to cover for the query fee");
+          LogNewProvableQuery("Provable query was NOT sent, please add some ETH to cover for the query fee");
         } else {
-           	LogNewOraclizeQuery("Oraclize query was sent, standing by for the answer..");
+          LogNewProvableQuery("Provable query was sent, standing by for the answer..");
           bytes32 queryId =
-				oraclize_query(60, "URL", "json(https://api.pro.coinbase.com/products/ETH-USD/ticker).price", 500000);
+            provable_query(60, "URL", "json(https://api.pro.coinbase.com/products/ETH-USD/ticker).price", 500000);
   validIds[queryId] = true;
     }
 }
 }
 ```
 Authenticity proofs are at the core of Provable's oracle model.
-Smart contracts can request authenticity proofs together with their data by calling the `oraclize_setProof` function available in the usingOraclize contract.
+Smart contracts can request authenticity proofs together with their data by calling the `provable_setProof` function available in the usingProvable contract.
 The authenticity proof can be either delivered directly to the smart contract or it can be saved, uploaded and stored on some alternate storage medium like <a href="http://ipfs.io/" target="_blank">IPFS</a>.

 When a smart contract requests for an authenticity proof, it **must** define a different callback function with the following arguments: `function __callback(bytes32 queryId, string result, bytes proof)`

-The `oraclize_setProof` function expects the following format: `oraclize_setProof(proofType_ | proofStorage_ )`
+The `provable_setProof` function expects the following format: `provable_setProof(proofType_ | proofStorage_ )`

-Both proofType and proofStorage are byte constants defined in usingOraclize:
+Both proofType and proofStorage are byte constants defined in usingProvable:

 Available parameters for proofTypes are: